-However, with all bad comes good and we met lots of new friends.
+However, with all bad comes good and we met lots of new friends at the Senhora do Carmo church albergue.
 Tatiana, a Dr from the Czech Republic, Yanni from the Netherlands, again, and we got to know the Frenchman, Michele, and Steve the Britt much better.

-It was also serendiptious for our next day, day eighteen, as we got very useful information on the Senda Litoral that we would never have known, had we not talked to the hospitilero here at the Convent.
+It was also serendipitous for our next day, day eighteen, as we got very useful information on the Senda Litoral that we would never have known, had we not talked to the hospitalero here at the Convent.